ibm-cloud-docs/text-to-speech/http.md

 ```
 {: codeblock}

 The parameter accepts the following audio formats.
 If you omit the parameter, the service returns the audio in Ogg format with the Opus codec (`audio/ogg;codecs=opus`) by default.
+The service always returns single-channel audio for all formats.

 <table>
   <caption>Table 2.
 Supported audio formats</caption>